-Indicator Metric Year Value Commentary The extent of the positive tilt of the Sub-Fund relative to its benchmark1 % Dec 22 +16% The overall tilt is positive.
-It should be noted that the measurement window is a rolling five-year period and thus the overall tilt could fluctuate over time.
-However, the Investment Manager expects it to remain positive.
-The majority of the issuers have a neutral (i.e., zero) score.
-There are more issuers with a positive score than a negative score in the Sub-Fund whereas for the benchmark there are more issuers with a negative score than a positive score, hence contributing to the positive tilt.
-Proportion of investments in borrowers rated -3 as per the Investment Manager's ESG trend scores. % Dec 22 0.2% There have been no new long investments in issuers scoring -3.
-Venezuela remains a -3 and hence is being exited from the Sub-Fund in a prudent manner in line with the need to treat clients fairly and achieve fair value.
+Indicator Metric Year Value Commentary The extent of the positive tilt of the Sub-Fund relative to its benchmark1 % Dec 22 -1% The overall tilt is marginally negative.
+It should be noted that the measurement window is a rolling five-year period and the Investment Manager would expect this to incrementally improve over time.
+Given the relatively concentrated nature of the EM local currency sovereign debt universe, a few issuers can skew the relative score substantially.
+The majority of issuers have a score of 0 (i.e. neutral).
+While there are more issuers with a positive score than a negative score in the Sub-Fund, the skew is still negative as the proportion of positive scoring markets in the benchmark is higher.
+Proportion of investments in borrowers rated -3 as per the Investment Manager's ESG trend scores. % Dec 22 0.8% There have been no new long investments in issuers scoring -3.
+During the holding period, Russia's score changed to -3 and hence the Investment Manager is now exiting the position in the Sub-Fund in a prudent manner and in line with the need to treat clients fairly.